yoyoberenguer/PEL/README.md

 BMP, TGA, PNG, JPEG

-PEL was originally written in python then ported into CYTHON and C programming language to increase overall processing time to allow real time rendering.
+PEL was originally written in python then ported into CYTHON and C programming language to increase overall performances to allow real time rendering.

-Most of PEL algorithm are iterating over all the surface’s pixels to apply transformation and changes (raster type images).
+Most of PEL algorithms are iterating over all the surface’s pixels to apply transformations and (raster type images).
-Consequently, processing large image sizes will have a significant impact on the total processing time.
+As a result, processing large image sizes will have a significant impact on the total processing time.

 You can boost the overall performances by setting a variable to use multiprocessing before compiling the project in order to use the full potential of the multiprocessing capability (OPENMP, open